Edigueh/jellyscope/docs/data-layer.md

 2. Loads `nircam_matched` datacube from `config.data_dir / config.datacube_matched_file`
 3. Creates `ClumpCatalog` using the `nircam` datacube's spatial shape as reference

 Files that don't exist on disk are silently skipped (so you can run with only one datacube).
+However, the `nircam` datacube is required — a `FileNotFoundError` is raised if it's missing.

 #### `get_datacube(name: str) -> DataCube`